helen-mckay/photoalbum-v1/src/pages/info.md

 *   Try to get the API connections working in a production-like environment as quickly as possible so that you don't hit major roadblocks converting to production environment after the whole thing was working fine in development

 *   It's worth it to take the time to configure multiple environments so you don't have to push to production every time you want to see a little change.

+## Looking Ahead

+This is only version 1!
+I'll be returning with a version 2... eventually.